 Related blog: The Secret Keys to eCommerce Returns

 As a merchant, you’ve little control over the timing or frequency of returns.
 This can cause delays, stocking issues, and frustration.
 It’s important to create a solid foundation for your reverse logistics, and this begins with prepping for returns in advance.

 Here are a few ways you can prepare for incoming returns:

 - Forms: Gather details from shoppers to learn why the item’s being returned, and how to efficiently process it back into inventory.

-- Custom labelling: You can customize your return shipping labels to arrive at the best location for efficient sorting, separation and processing.
-This becomes more important if you have a high volume of returns, have a dedicated returns location, or work with a fulfillment partner.
+- Custom labeling: You can customize your return shipping labels to arrive at the best location for efficient sorting, separation, and processing.
+This becomes more important if you have a high volume of returns, have the location of a dedicated return, or work with a fulfillment partner.

 - Returns tracking: You have up-to-the-minute visibility of all returns in your Easyship dashboard, thanks to real-time courier data updates.
 This is also true for items returned to a fulfillment partner.
 And when returns get restocked, your inventory updates automatically.

 These days, the return experience is a form of customer service.
 This is because an easy returns process is vital to retaining customers.
 To ease returns by mail for customers, try the following tactics for your reverse logistics:

 - Communicate your returns protocol: Make it easy for customers to get their shipping label and return the item.